- Search The Registry

 - My Account

 Ted Ross, a Black stage and screen entertainer, was born on this date in 1934.

-His nightclub exploits as a teenager weren't very popular at home.
+His nightclub exploits as a teenager wasn't very popular at home.
 He quit Roosevelt High in 1950 and enlisted in the Air Force.
-Two years later at 18, he entered an amateur night contest at the Top Hat bar on Germantown Street.
+Two years later, at 18, he entered an amateur night contest at the Top Hat bar on Germantown Street.
 Home on furlough, he sang "Somewhere Over the Rainbow," won $5 that night, and found his calling.
 After leaving the military, Ross worked from Great Falls, Montana, to a strip bar in Los Angeles as a singer and emcee.
 There he landed his first stage role in Oscar Brown Jr.'s "Bigtime Buck White."

 The musical began as a workshop in Watts and moved to New York in 1968.
 Ross starred in The Wiz and other Broadway productions, such as Purlie, Ain't Misbehavin, and Raisin in the Sun.
 His first film was Bingo Long's Traveling All-Stars, a baseball movie starring James Earl Jones and Richard Pryor.
 Films that followed included Ragtime, Amityville II, Police Academy, Stealing Home, and The Fisher King.

-During the 1970s and 80s, Ross appeared on many TV shows including Benson, The Jeffersons, and The Equalizer.
+During the 1970s and 80s, Ross appeared on many TV shows, including Benson, The Jeffersons, and The Equalizer.
 In 1990, Ross played Troy Maxson in a Cincinnati production of August Wilson's Fences.
 It was the first time his family saw him perform on stage since that contest in 1952.
-Ross won the 1975 Tony Award for Best Supporting Actor in a Musical for his portrayal of The Cowardly Lion in "The Wiz".
+Ross won the 1975 Tony Award for Best Supporting Actor in a Musical for portraying The Cowardly Lion in "The Wiz."
 He reprised the role in the 1978 film and its sequel.